Ruthless New Zealand hammer Ireland in first Test

 Ireland also lost captain Johnny Sexton to a first-half head injury.

-Sexton failed a head injury assessment (HIA), with Joey Carbery playing 60 minutes at fly-half.
+Sexton failed a head injury assessment (HIA), making him a major doubt for the second Test next week.

 Seeking their first win over the All Blacks in New Zealand, Ireland played well in patches - most notably at the start of each half - but were unable to match the intensity or accuracy of their hosts for long enough periods to contain them.